Miami Dolphins vs. Houston Texans NFL Week 9 Odds, Plays and Insights - NewsBreak

 Texans stats and trends

+- Houston has four wins against the spread in eight games this year.

-- The Texans are 3-4 ATS when underdogs by 6.5 points or more this year.
+- The Texans have an against the spread record of 3-4 in their seven games when underdogs by 6.5 points or more this year.

-- Houston's games this season have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).
+- Houston's games this year have gone over the total in four out of eight opportunities (50%).

 - The Texans have turned the ball over three more times (12 total) than the Dolphins have forced a turnover (9) this season.